ctg123/ctg-site/content/project/optimizing-a-flask-api-microservice-with-kubernetes/index.md

 ### Creating the Flask Payment application

-We're producing a simple RESTful API to create, read, update, and delete (CRUD) payment entries.
+We'll produce a simple RESTful API to create, read, update, and delete (CRUD) payment entries.
 The app will store the data in a MongoDB database, an open-source database that stores flexible JSON-like documents that is Non-relational (often called NoSQL databases).

 By default, when a MongoDB Server instance starts on a machine, it listens to port `27017`.
 The Flask-PyMongo module helps us to bridge Flask and MongoDB and provides some convenience helpers.
 An objectId module is a tool for working with MongoDB ObjectId, the default value of _id field of each document, generated during the creation of any document.